schlos/imamopravoznati-admin/README.md

-# Reklamacije.net administrator manual :construction:
+# Alaveteli administrator manual :construction:

-This is Jekyll Github pages with administrator's manual for Reklamacije.net.
+This is Jekyll Github pages with administrator's manual for ImamoPravoZnati.org.
 Few modifications are done on Swiss Theme to accomodate our needs.

 ## Based on Swiss Jekyll Theme